 The Company manages liquidity risk by maintaining a balance between continuity of funding and flexibility through the use of borrowings.
 Management closely monitors the liquidity position and expects to have adequate sources of funding to finance the Company's projects and operations.
-As at August 31, 2017, the Company had cash of \$178,018 (2016 - \$170) to settle accounts payable and accrued liabilities of \$191,701 (2016 - \$279,002) which fall due for payment within 30 days of August 31, 2017.
+As at November 30, 2017, the Company had cash of \$7,193 (August 31, 2017 - \$178,018) to settle accounts payable and accrued liabilities of \$362,050 (2016 - \$191,701), which fall due for payment within 30 days of November 30, 2017.
 All of the liabilities presented as accounts payable are due within 30 days of the reporting date.
+The cash available is not sufficient to meet the Company's financial obligations at November 30, 2017.